Lacto vegetarianism: History

+Rennet

+Historically most commercial cheese was made with calf rennet, making this an issue for lacto-vegetarians.
+Fig and thistle rennet were used in ancient times but such plant-based rennets were not suitable for the manufacture of long-ripened cheese varieties so calf rennet became the standard until there was a shortage of supply.

+John Smith in his book The Principles and Practice of Vegetarian Cookery in 1860 wrote about a "vegetable rennet" made from the flowers of Galium verum.
+In 1898, W. A. Macdonald in The Vegetarian magazine commented that fig and thistle rennet had been successful in experiment but only calf rennet had commercial significance.
+In India in the late 19th-century, the berries from Withania coagulans were used as a vegetarian rennet and sold in powdered capsules.

+Most commercial cheese in the United States is currently made using chymosin.
+Some vegetarians consider this an acceptable alternative, whilst others do not as the gene used to make microbial chymosin originated from calves.

 Religion

-Lacto-vegetarian diets are popular with certain followers of the Eastern religious traditions such as Jainism, Hinduism, Buddhism, and Sikhism.
+Lacto-vegetarian diets are popular with certain followers of the Dharmic religious traditions such as Hinduism, Jainism, Buddhism, and Sikhism.
 The core of their beliefs behind a lacto-vegetarian diet is the law of ahimsa, or non-violence.

 Hinduism

 According to the Vedas (Hindu holy scriptures), all living beings are equally valued.
-Also, Hindus believe that one's personality is affected by the kind of food one consumes, and eating flesh is considered bad for one's spiritual/mental well-being.
+Hindus believe that vegetarianism is vital for spiritual progress.
 It takes many more vegetables or plants to produce an equal amount of meat, many more lives are destroyed, and in this way more suffering is caused when meat is consumed.
 Although some suffering and pain is inevitably caused to other living beings to satisfy the human need for food, according to ahimsa, every effort should be made to minimize suffering.
 This is to avoid karmic consequences and show respect for living things, because all living beings are equally valued in these traditions, a vegetarian diet rooted in ahimsa is only one aspect of environmentally conscious living, relating to those beings affected by our need for food.
 However, this does not apply to all Hindus; some do consume meat, though usually not any form of beef.

 In India, lacto vegetarian is considered synonymous to vegetarian, while eggs are considered a meat product.
 However, in other parts of the world, vegetarianism generally refers to ovo lacto vegetarianism instead, allowing eggs into the diet.

-ISKCON encourages devotees to adopt a lacto-vegetarian diet and gives agriculture as the ideal economic basis of society.
+Many Hindu wrestlers are strict lacto-vegetarians and follow a Sattvic diet.
+A large part of their diet is milk, ghee, almonds and chickpeas.